The Ultimate Guide to Scripting Languages

 If you are ready to get started scripting, here are a few of the best scripting languages to learn:

-- PHP: PHP is an open-source scripting language that is frequently used in back-end web development.
+PHP: PHP is an open-source scripting language frequently used in back-end web development.

-- Python: Python is known for its concise syntax.
+Python: Python is known for its concise syntax.
 It requires less typing than many other languages.
+It is used in data analytics, data, engineering, and data science.

 Scripting Languages Bootcamps